Elgar in Performance

 Criteria for Funding of the Elgar Society’s “Elgar in Performance” Scheme

 The Elgar Society has many calls upon its finances.
-These come in various forms, some of which are regular annual outgoings, for example the subvention to the Birthplace and the provision of the Society’s News and Journal.
+These come in various forms, some of which are regular annual outgoings, for example the provision of the Society’s News and Journal.
 Others are the result of suggestions and ideas that are brought through the membership or from outside individuals and organisations.

 However, the main regular calls on its finances beyond these are the Elgar in Performance Scheme and the Other Projects fund.
 For the criteria for the Other Projects scheme, please download the Other Projects application form .
 Elgar in Performance is a scheme set up to satisfy one of the Society’s agreed objectives of increasing access to the Elgar oeuvre.
 It exists to give support in cash and/or kind to enable live performances of Elgar’s works that we feel are particularly either unjustly neglected or require forces that may deter performing societies.
 Supported performances usually include choral works, because of their size.

-2014 saw the hundredth anniversary of the outbreak of the First World War.
-During the period 2013-2018, the Elgar Society has been keen to see performances of works that were written by Elgar during the First World War, many of which are little known.
-A sample programme might include The Spirit of England and The Music Makers, separated by an orchestral work such as Polonia or The Sanguine Fan.
+During the period 2013-2018, the Elgar Society has been keen to see performances of works that were written by Elgar during the First World War, many of which are little known: these include The Spirit of England, The Music Makers, Polonia and The Sanguine Fan.
 (The Music Makers of 1912 is not a war work, but has very similar scoring to the other works mentioned).
 Other works include the recitations with orchestra (Carillon, Une Voix dans le Désert, and Le Drapeau Belge), or the delightful music from The Starlight Express.

-To encourage organisations to promote these works, the Elgar Society is still offering financial support towards performances of them, and in some cases can also, or as an alternative, offer in-kind support by supplying reduced price music.
+To encourage organisations to promote these works, the Elgar Society continues to offer financial support towards performances of these pieces and in some cases can also, or as an alternative, offer in-kind support by supplying reduced price scores and parts.

 Composition centenaries of major works to note over the next few years (although these do not automatically attract EiP funding) are: